Fishing in Iowa: From Coralville Lake to Coldwater Creek

 9. Lost Island Lake:

-Lost Island Lake is a productive fishing lake that should be high on your list of the 10 best fishing locations in Iowa.
-Located in Palo Alto County, some three miles north of Ruthven, 1,162-acre Lost Island Lake is a well-provisioned fishing spot that’s popular with anglers from across the State.
+Lost Island Lake is a productive fishing lake that should be high on your list of Iowa’s ten best fishing locations.
+Located in Palo Alto County, some three miles north of Ruthven, 1,162-acre Lost Island Lake is a well-provisioned fishing spot popular with anglers across the State.

 Fish species that abound in Lost Island Lake include: